 These locally produced enzymes, which are produced at a low cost, are used, for example, in bioethanol production or to increase the nutritional value of animal feed, while they also reduce the environmental impact.

-Baker’s yeast, Saccharomyces cerevisiae, is not only used for producing bread, wine and beer.
-Genetically engineered yeast has been used for the industrial production of bioethanol and pharmaceuticals such as insulin.
-Modern biotechnology provides a big opportunity to move from a petrol-based to a bio-based industry, employing microbial processes.
+Baker’s yeast, Saccharomyces cerevisiae, is not only used for producing bread, wine, and beer.
+Bioengineered yeast has been used for the industrial production of bioethanol and pharmaceuticals such as insulin.
+Modern biotechnology employing microbial fermentation provides a big opportunity to shift to a bio-based sustainable production process.

 Within this project researchers from the Division of Systems and Synthetic Biology were able to specifically develop yeast cell factories to produce fatty acids.
-This allows for the production of a wide range of products including biofuels, nutraceuticals, cosmetics, fragrances and pharmaceuticals.
-At the same time this technology provides a sustainable and easily scalable way of production compared to current production routes.
+This technology provides a sustainable and easily scalable way of production compared to current production routes.

 Nutritious foods for young children in low income countries